normj/ServerlessTODOListTutorial/DotnetTryMaterial/WhatAreWeBuilding.md

 ## AWS Toolkit for Visual Studio

 If you following along with Visual Studio it is recommended you have the [AWS Toolkit for Visual Studio](https://marketplace.visualstudio.com/items?itemName=AmazonWebServices.AWSToolkitforVisualStudio2017) installed to make it easy to deploy your code.
-If you are not using Visual Studio command line instructions will also be provided.
+If you are not using Visual Studio, command line instructions will also be provided for most sections.

 <!-- Generated Navigation -->
 ---